MWilson929/finops-fabric/docs/SETUP_GUIDE.md

 1. Navigate to **Microsoft Fabric Admin Portal** → **Tenant Settings**
 2. Enable **"Service principals can use Fabric APIs"**
 3. Add your service principal to the allowed list
+4. Enable **"Allow service principals to use read-only admin APIs"**

 ### 1.3 Grant Workspace Access

 For each workspace (Dev, Test, Prod):
 1. Go to **Workspace Settings** → **Access**
 2. Add service principal with **Admin** permissions
+3. Note down the workspace ID (found in workspace URL or settings)

 ## Step 2: Azure DevOps Configuration